 There are ways to protect yourself financially if you have a boarder that is going to bring in more than two or even three horses.
 You can decide the magic number that fits for your business.
 Every persons idea will be a little different depending on their financial situation.

-2. You can ask for first and last months board (just like renting an apartment) so that if the boarder leaves under stressful circumstances you are not stressing trying to collect your money if they didn't leave a thirty days notice.
+2. You can ask for first and last months board (just like renting an apartment) so that if the boarder leaves under stressful circumstances you are not stuck trying to collect your money if they didn't give a thirty-days notice.
 Remember - you will have people once in a while that will just pack up and leave.
-Not everyone will stay the thirty days.
-In fact most people leave before the thirty days are up because either they are anxious to go to their new place or for many other reasons.
+Not everyone will stay the thirty-days.
+In fact most people leave before the thirty-days are up because either they are anxious to go to their new place or for many other reasons.
 If the board hasn't been paid up then you could be losing a lot of money.